 Other Important Points about RHP

-- Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC) and is considered to be the first step to raising capital via Initial Public Offering (IPO).
+- Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC).
+It is considered to be the first step to raising capital via Initial Public Offering (IPO).

-- A red herring prospectus after being authorized by the SEC tends to become the company’s final prospectus and it can be utilized to seek investments and hence carries the same liability as that of a normal prospectus.
+- A red herring prospectus after being authorized by the SEC tends to become the company’s final prospectus.
+It can be utilized to seek investments and hence carries the same liability as that of a normal prospectus.